 Next to the holidays in London, Spring is my personal favorite time of year in London.

-Be sure you check the weather before you head to London in Spring.
-You can ditch the winter coats for sure but you may experience some cold weather and you’ll definitely have some rain so you’ll want to ensure you pack appropriately depending on what the weather will be for your particular days in London.
+Be sure you check the weather before you head to London in Spring and adjust accordingly.
+You can ditch the heavier winter coats for sure but you may experience some cold weather.
+You’ll definitely have some rain so you’ll want to ensure you pack appropriately depending on what the weather will be for your particular days in London.

-Read on for my Packing List for London.
-Hopefully it’ll inspire you as you begin packing.
+Read on for my handy Spring in London packing list and hopefully it’ll inspire you as you begin packing.
 I also always recommend you try on your outfits before you put them in your suitcase and keep a Notes app in your phone of what you plan to wear each day and night.
 This will ensure you don’t overpack and know exactly what’s in your suitcase!
 I find it handy to do this so I can determine which pieces will be best to bring to mix and match.

 Also heading to Paris?
 I have Paris Packing Lists, too!